BlueBrain/Fivox/doc/userGuide/computeVSD.md

 ### Projection of VSD data to the surface of brain

-To generate the projection of the data from the 3D volume into a 2D image that represents the surface of the brain, the Beer-Lambert law is used.
+To generate the projection of the data from the 3D volume onto a 2D image (representing the plane that rests on the pial surface of the brain), the Beer-Lambert law is used.
 To do that, we accumulate all the voxel values along the Y direction, resulting in a 2-dimensional squared array of floating point values, with _sensor-res_ pixels per side.

 For that, an ITK image filter was implemented.
 This filter does, for each of the pixels in the final VSD projection: